NUSGreyhats/lrn2lrn/lessons/hengyeow-yoshi_1_web/lessonplan.md

 path | specifies the URL path for which the cookie is valid. secure | If this attribute is set, the cookie will be submitted only in HTTPS requests.
 Http Only | If this attribute is set, the cookie cannot be directly accessed via client-side JavaScript.

+## Status Codes
+Each HTTP response message must contain a status code in its first line, indicating the result of the request.
+The status codes fall into five groups, according to the code’s first digit:

+1. 1xx — Informational.
+2. 2xx — The request was successful.
+3. 3xx — The client is redirected to a different resource.
+4. 4xx — The request contains an error of some kind.
+5. 5xx — The server encountered an error fulfi lling the request.

+There are numerous specific status codes, many of which are used only in specialized circumstances.
+Here are the status codes you are most likely to encounter when attacking a web application, along with the usual reason phrase associated with them: http://www.restapitutorial.com/httpstatuscodes.html

+## HTTPS Protocol
+The HTTP protocol uses plain TCP as its transport mechanism, which is unencrypted and therefore can be intercepted by an attacker who is suitably positioned on the network.

+HTTPS is essentially the same application-layer protocol as HTTP but is tunneled over the secure transport mechanism, Secure Sockets
+Layer (SSL).
+This protects the privacy and integrity of data passing over the network, reducing the possibilities for noninvasive interception attacks.
+HTTP requests and responses function in exactly the same way regardless of whether SSL is used for transport.

+SSL is an excellent technology that protects the confidentiality and integrity of data in transit between the user’s browser and the web server.
+However, it does not stop attacks that directly target the server or client components of an application.

 ## Encoding Schemes